eprbell/rp2/docs/user_faq.md

 ### What Is the Timestamp Format?
 Timestamp format is [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) (see [examples](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) of timestamps in this format).
 Note that RP2 requires full timestamps, including date, time and timezone.

+### What Tokens Does RP2 Support?
+The user adds the tokens to the `assets` field of the [config file](input_files.md#the-config-file): RP2 accepts as valid all the tokens present in this field.
+See also the question on [writing a config file from scratch](#can-i-avoid-writing-a-config-file-from-scratch).

 ### What Accounting Methods Are Supported?
 Currently the [FIFO](https://www.investopedia.com/terms/f/fifo.asp), [LIFO](https://www.investopedia.com/terms/l/lifo.asp) and [HIFO](https://www.investopedia.com/terms/h/hifo.asp) accounting methods are supported: they can be selected using the `-m` option on the command line.